Bank of Canada Decreases Rate by 0.25%

 The federal government announced a measure to prohibit non-Canadians from purchasing residential property in Canada for 2 years in Budget 2022.
 The legislation known as the Prohibition on the Purchase of Residential Property by Non-Canadians Act was passed on June 23, 2022.
 This law will come into effect on January 1, 2023, for two years ending on December 31, 2025.

 HST in Nova Scotia is 15%, made up of 5% GST and 10% PST.
-The amount of rebate you can receive for the GST Portion is 36% of the GST tax amount up to a maximum of $6,300.
-The amount of rebate you can receive for the PST Portion is 18.75% of the PST tax amount up to a maximum of $3,000.
+The rebate you can receive for the GST Portion is 36% of the GST tax amount up to a maximum of $6,300.
+The rebate you can receive for the PST Portion is 18.75% of the PST tax amount up to a maximum of $3,000.
 You may be able to recover some of the GST paid through the federal government’s New Housing Rebate (NHR).
 You may be eligible for an exemption from paying this tax if you meet certain conditions if this home is your primary residence.

 PST Rebate for Newly Built Homes provides a rebate to first-time buyers for the PST Portion is 18.75% of the PST tax amount up to a maximum of $3,000.